 How much you should take depends on the condition you want to improve.
-Overall, daily doses of 1–2 grams of raw ginseng root or 200–400 mg of extract are suggested.
+Overall, daily doses of 1–2 g of raw ginseng root or 200–400 mg of extract are suggested.
 It’s best to start with lower doses and increase over time.

 Look for a standard ginseng extract that contains 2–3% total ginsenosides, and consume it before meals to increase absorption and get the full benefits.

-According to research, ginseng appears to be safe and should not produce any serious adverse effects.
+According to research, ginseng appears to be safe and should not produce any serious adverse effects (

 However, people taking diabetes medications should monitor their blood sugar levels closely when using ginseng to ensure these levels do not go too low.

-Additionally, ginseng may reduce the effectiveness of anticoagulant drugs.
+Additionally, ginseng may reduce the effectiveness of anticoagulant drugs (

 Lastly, there is evidence suggesting that the extended use of ginseng could decrease its effectiveness in the body.

-To maximize its benefits, you should take ginseng in 2–3-week cycles with a one or two week break in between (14).
+To maximize its benefits, you should take ginseng in 2–3-week cycles with a one or two week break in between (

 While ginseng appears to be safe, people taking certain medications should pay attention to possible drug interactions.